 Updates were made to the General Permitted Development Order (GPDO) in May 2019.

-This is the Statutory Instrument that allows certain works and operations to be carried out without the need for obtaining planning permission.The summary below outline changes.
+This is the Statutory Instrument that allows certain works to be carried out without the need for obtaining planning permission.The summary below outline changes.

 Under Prior Approval home owners are allowed to extend their house to the rear by up to 8m in length (in the case of a detached house) and up to 6m in length in the case of any other house as long as they are not located in a conservation area or other designated area (Class A, Part 1, Schedule 2).
 Preiosuly there was an end date of 30th May 2019, this end date has now been removed therefore making these larger housing extensions under prior approval permanent